sagemath/trac_to_gh/Issue 9714.md

 # Issue 9714: Graph(..., format='incidence_matrix') doesn't work with graphs that have loops, but G.incidence_matrix() does.
 So?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9714

 Original creator: was